leofabri/hassio_appliance-status-monitor/README.md

 # **Introduction**

-This automation can detect what your appliances are doing, inferring their state from power consumption.
+This automation can detect what your appliances are doing, inferring their state from their power consumption.
 All you need to get started is a smart socket with a power monitoring feature.

 ## Why does this exist?

 There aren’t numerous blueprints that do what I need, and I want to automate my machines without wasting money to buy them new.
 Here’s my cheap and reliable solution that addresses the problem, once and for all.
+I believe that controlling appliances should be easy for everyone.
+I’m sure that you’ll find it useful!

 ## Use-cases
 I use this for my dishwasher, my washing machine, the electric bicycle and my desk.
 The results have been great!
 The blueprint is very extensible and easy to use.

 My family ❤️ this thing!
 Even if they don’t understand what all the fuss is about.

-I’m sharing this with everyone.
-I’m sure that you’ll find it useful!

 ---
 # **Features**